Jack-Modifications/JM-RoleplayCore-5.0/README.md

 ***NEW!*** - Change the General AREA's COLOR! **[The big Circle, not the blip icon]**

 ## Advanced Jailing Features:
+Enable/Disable '/jailmyself' Command!

+> Assign a `MAX JAIL TIME`! <br>
+> Assign a `Default JAIL TIME` **[This is only if someone does not provide a jailtime within the jail command.]** <br>

+Enable/Disable Assigning jail ped upon being jailed!
+> IF you keep this enabled, you can choose which ped you'd like for it to assign, **VIA PED HASH!**

+Assign Jail coords.
+> You can choose where they should go upon being jailed!

+Release from Jail coords.
+> These coords are right outside of the prison, where the individual will go upon being released!

 ### Jailing Commands:
 /jail **[password] [player-id] [time-in-seconds]** <br>